 As a gay man growing up Catholic in conflict-ridden Northern Ireland, Ó Tuama turned to poetry as his language of survival.
 “It never occurred to me that I might want to think about this as a career,” he recalls.
 “It was so much more important than a career; it was a way of life.”
 Now, as a critically acclaimed poet and the host of On Being Studios’ Poetry Unbound podcast, Ó Tuama has embraced poetry as his vocation.

 Behind Poetry Unbound is a radical vision for today’s hurried world: that readers will pause twice a week and slow down long enough to listen to poetry.
-Each 12-minute episode unfolds like a sacred ritual, with Ó Tuama’s calming voice coming together with meditative music to enhance the contemplative feel.
+Each episode runs about 15 minutes and unfolds like a sacred ritual, with Ó Tuama’s calming voice coming together with meditative music to enhance the contemplative feel.
 He always begins with a reading of a chosen poem, and then moves listeners into a short personal reflection before closing with a second reading.
 It’s a remarkably simple approach, and therein lies its draw: listeners feel welcomed into the space of a single poem, with Ó Tuama as their gentle and generous host.

 “The idea is that people, with a bit of company, are stepping into a room and looking around,” he says, indulging in the metaphor.
 By the end of each episode, the listener’s glance around the room has turned up some interesting clues, whether that’s some background into the life of the poet or a technical feature of the poem.